 "Search for and add a calculator tool"

-Manual configuration via magg_add_server
+Manual configuration via magg_add_server:

 name: playwright